ParedesGab/PP5-heritage-housing-issues/README.md

 ## Hypothesis and how to validate?

-+ **HYPOTHESIS 1:** We hypothesize that a property's size is a key driver of its SalePrice (e.g., larger homes fetch higher sale prices).
++ **HYPOTHESIS 1:** We hypothesize that a house's dimensional attributes exhibit a significant correlation with its sale price (e.g., larger above grade (ground) living area (GrLivArea) fetch higher sale prices).
 Consequently, we expect to find strong positive correlations between the target SalePrice and features indicative of house dimensions, such as 1stFlrSF, 2ndFlrSF, BsmtFinSF1, BsmtUnfSF, TotalBsmtSF, GrLivArea, GarageArea, MasVnrArea, EnclosedPorch, OpenPorchSF, and/or WoodDeckSF.

   + A Correlation study can help in this investigation.